A space for young people to work things through in their own time.

-- Mental health including anxiety and depression
+- Anxiety and depression

-- Struggling to focus, pay attention or feeling ‘out of place’
+- Struggling to focus and pay attention

-- Bullying, whether the young person is being bullied or is bullying others
+- Being bullied or bullying others

 - Family changes such as parents separating or new additions to the family

-- Existing within the social care system like adoption or fostering
+- Existing within the social care system

-- Coping with grief or loss if a loved one passes away
+- Coping with grief or loss

-What kind of counselling do we offer?
+What kind of counselling do you offer?

 There are many different approaches to counselling.
 You can read about them here.